What is a Shower Drain?

 Skip the body scrubs.

-Your skin may benefit greatly from a thorough scrub, which removes dead skin cells and leaves you feeling revitalized.
+Your skin may benefit significantly from a thorough scrub, which removes dead skin cells and revitalizes you.
 However, some scrubs are best avoided.
-Body oils may make your skin feel amazing, but most of it winds up in the drain as you rinse off.
+Body oils may make your skin feel amazing but wind up in the drain as you rinse off.
 This can lead to hardening overnight as the pipes cool between uses.
-So, if you’re looking to keep your plumbing in good shape, it’s best to avoid oily bath products or save them for post-shower.
+So, if you want to keep your plumbing in good shape, it’s best to avoid oily bath products or save them for post-shower.
 You’ll still get all the benefits of a good scrub without damaging your pipes.

 No excess waste.